Feeding the Hungry

 HaMotzi

-Named for the traditional blessing before a meal and based on a rabbinic plea during the High Holy Days in 1993 feed the hungry.
-Since then, over 150,000 well-balanced meals were prepared for individuals and families looking for a fresh start.
+Named for the traditional blessing before a meal and based on a rabbinic plea during the High Holy Days in 1993.
+Since then, over 150,000 well-balanced meals have been prepared for individuals and families looking for a fresh start.

-Every Sunday at 9:30 am in the Newman Hall Kitchen our volunteers—adults and young people alike—prepare 100 meals that are delivered to two shelters in San Francisco.
+Every Sunday at 9:00 am in the Newman Hall Kitchen our volunteers—adults and young people alike—prepare over 100 meals that are delivered to two shelters in San Francisco.

 Volunteers do it all, shopping, picking up donations, prep, cooking, cleaning, and deliveries.
 All that's missing is- you.